-In an earlier post about a Swedish looped purse made in 1693, I noted that the name given to that craft — virka — has been used over time for a number of different crafts.
-It next appears in a dialect dictionary compiled during the late 1790s, in the definition of sömma, a common Swedish designation for what is now more widely known as nålbindning (lit. ‘needle binding’).
-Here is the original text, followed by a translation of all but the keyword (with ‘to loop’ used for virka, following prior usage presented below):
+In an earlier post about a Swedish looped purse from 1693, I noted that the maker’s name for the way it was produced — virka — has been used over time for a number of different crafts.
+It appears again in a dialect dictionary compiled during the late 1790s, in the definition of sömma (literally ‘stitch’ or ‘seam’), a common Swedish designation for what is now more widely known as nålbindning (lit. ‘needle binding’):

-sömma — v. sö̅m (from sömm) [lit. ‘seam’] 1. sew, sew clothes.
-2. to loop in its own way with a large bone needle.
-By this means, wool yarn is looped or sewn into mittens, caps, stockings, and socks.
+sömma — v. sö̅m (from sömm) 1. sew [sy], sew clothes.
+2. to loop [virka] in its own way with a large bone needle.
+In this way, wool yarn is looped or stitched into mittens, caps, stockings, and socks.

-Analytic studies of older textiles began to recognize the difference between knitting and other forms of looping that it resembled, toward the end of the 19th century using a number of different terms to mark the distinction.
-The descriptive terminology become a focus of study, in itself.
+Analytic studies of older textiles began to recognize the difference between knitting and other forms of looping that it resembled toward the end of the 19th century, using a number of different terms to mark the distinction.
+The descriptive terminology became a focus of study in itself.
 Egon H. Hansen reviewed one facet of this in a paper read at the NESAT III symposium in York, in 1987.
-It was titled Nålebinding: Definition and Description and presents his system of structural notation, which became a predominant such device.
+It was titled Nålebinding: Definition and Description and presents his system of structural notation, which is now in widespread use.

 Hansen repeatedly uses the Danish name for the technique, nålebinding, noting that the prior literature includes numerous other designations for it.
 He credits his Danish compatriot Margrethe Hald with the “only absolutely firm definition” of its structure, but prefaces his remarks on English nomenclature with the disclaimer: